-Here is a typical electrical wiring diagram showing the main parts of a SPARQ Q3-2000 system for use with a 230V/400V three-phase electrical service.
-Because of the NEC requirements it is recommended that a 10 AWG Trunk cable have a maximum of nine Q3-2000 inverters with a 30A three-pole breaker.
+Here is a typical electrical wiring diagram showing the main parts of a SPARQ Q2000 system for use with a commercial 208V three phase electrical service.
+Because of NEC requirements it is recommended that a 10 AWG Trunk cable have a maximum of three Q2000 inverters with a 30A breaker.

-Figure 28: Single line diagram for three phase system.
+Figure 29: Single line diagram for three phase system.

-4. SparqVu
+SparqVu